 It was no surprise when Sandra Perkovic produced a world lead in the women’s discus at the IAAF Diamond League in Shanghai, but it was an absolute sensation when Ihab Abdelrahman El Sayed came up with another in the men’s javelin on Sunday (18).

-More than that, the 25-year-old Egyptian set an African record, his 89.21m monster opening throw eclipsing the former Area record set by South Africa’s Marius Corbett at the 1998 Commonwealth Games.
+More than that, the 25-year-old Egyptian set an African record, his 89.21m monster opening throw eclipsing the former area record set by South Africa’s Marius Corbett at the 1998 Commonwealth Games.

-It was a significant improvement on his previous best of 83.93m, set in Cairo less than a fortnight ago, and a massive improvement on the 80.06m he threw in finishing second in last Sunday’s IAAF World Challenge meeting in Tokyo.
+It was a significant improvement on his previous best of 83.93m, set in Cairo less than a fortnight ago, and a massive improvement on the 80.06m he threw in finishing second at last Sunday’s IAAF World Challenge meeting in Tokyo.

-Kenya’s Julius Yego was fourth in Moscow last summer with 85.40m, and had been at the vanguard of the current generation of African javelin thrower.
+Kenya’s Julius Yego was fourth in Moscow last summer with 85.40m, and had been at the vanguard of the current generation of African javelin throwers.
 Who would have thought that a year later he would be overshadowed by another emerging talent from the continent?